Out of all the African recipes I cook at home, Gizdodo has always been a family favorite!

 - Toss in the fried plantains and the mixed bell peppers.

-- Finally, leave to cook over low heat for 2 minutes and serve!
+- Finally, leave to cook over low heat for two minutes and serve!

 If you want to relish an amazing Nigerian Gizdodo recipe, then this is one of the best dishes to try!

 - Chicken gizzards are usually sold at your local butcher.

 - There are also commercial gizzards that you can try.